 Playlist, "The Devil and the Farmer's Wife," folk song adaptation, edited by Jen Hickman, (2013).

 Travel: 2011 SCAD Sequential Art Anthology, "To Antietam," SCAD Sequential Art department anthology, 2011.

-- Wishing Step Pictures, illustrations for a human trafficking documentary film and outreach campaign trailer, working title "Slavery is Over."
-Sched. release 2016.
+Wishing Step Pictures, illustrations for a human trafficking documentary film and outreach campaign trailer, working title "Slavery is Over," 2016.

 Designed and taught ENG 381, a multidisciplinary workshop-style course that taught students how to produce an original work of comics journalism by integrating concepts and techniques from comics, journalism, and writing.

-The final project was an 8 – 10 page comics script for an original comics journalism story, and corresponding thumbnail sketches.
+Final project: students produced an 8 – 10 page comics script and thumbnail sketches for an original comics journalism story.
 Scripts integrated primary, secondary and personal interview sources, and all sources were documented in endnotes.

 Developed and delivered a materials demo and a presentation on the children's book industry.
 Provided feedback on student work and assisted students in book assembly.